Summary Basis of Decision for Egrifta

 2015-03-27

 Submission filed as a Level I – Supplement to add a new 1 mg/vial strength of Egrifta to the already approved 2 mg/vial strength.
 The original drug submission for the 2 mg/vial presentation was based on supporting data provided for the 1 mg/vial presentation.
 In the Phase II and Phase III studies of the clinical program, the daily dose of 2 mg was obtained by reconstituting two vials of 1 mg/vial.
 The Quality review determined that the 1 mg/vial is proportional to the approved 2 mg/vial strength.
 The recommended dosage is unchanged and no new safety or efficacy issues were identified.
 The existing positive benefit-risk assessment is not affected by the approval of the 1 mg/vial of Egrifta.
-An NOC was issued.
+An NOC was issued and a new DIN (02438712) was issued for the new strength.

 NDS # 131836 2011-06-17 Issued NOC